alokyadavnp/BaghLearn/README.md

   ### Running the Game
 - Open the application with a supported Unity3D Game Engine.
-- Open the "mainmenu" scene from the scenes folder at /Assets/scene to run testing.
+- Open the "Mainmenu" scene from the scenes folder at /Assets/scene to run testing.

 ![alt text](images/mainmenu.PNG)